Zeina08/Amazon-US-Customer-Reviews-Dataset/README.md

 ## Fitting Analysis: 📊📈

-• For our second model we receives a training accuracy of ___ and a test accuracy of ___.
+• For our second model we received a training accuracy of 74.21% and a test accuracy of 74.29%.
 The two accuracy are in close proximity of each other overfitting doesn't seem to be a huge issue.
 The model is doing a decent job of learning pattern about the data.

 • Potential future improvements: to improve our model we could increase our PCA from 80 to 100 and hashing up to 2500-5000.
 By increasing the hashing we allow for wider variety of word patterns which the PCA can then compress into a valuable set of words, after the idf is applied.
 We could also potentially switch to using boosted trees to pick up complex patterns that weren't identified in the previous model.